Talos10/SOEN390-team-9/README.md

 * Frontend is hosted on http://localhost:3000
 * Backend is hosted on http://localhost:5000
 * Database is hosted on http://localhost:3306
-* To test the app go to the frontend
+* To test the app, go to the frontend.

 ## More Info